MaxBracco/taskmanager-app/README.md

 # taskmanager-app

-### The task is to create a web-GUI with a python task manager
+### please read carefully
+---
+The taskmanager is currently in production.
+All rights reserved.